AguaClara/high_rate_sedimentation-DEPRECATED/High Rate Sedimentation Spring 2018 Report Draft One.md

 semesters.

 Compared to previous semesters, the size of the apparatus has been reduced a considerable amount.
-It is important to note that the team’s goal is not necessarily to reduce turbidity more than what the trapezoidal was able to achieve, but rather to investigate possible alternatives to sedimentation tank design in order to avoid the complex geometry that the trapezoidal design implicates.
+It is important to note that the team’s goal is not necessarily to reduce turbidity more than what the trapezoidal design with multiple in-line tube settlers was able to achieve, but rather to investigate possible alternatives to sedimentation tank design in order to avoid the complex geometry that the trapezoidal design implicates.
 Since the tubing size increased from 3/4 inch to 1 inch, the flow rate of influent water had to be altered in order to achieve the 3 mm/s upflow velocity that is unique to high rate sedimentation.
 The following equation is used in order to help the team determine these values:

 <div class="alert alert-block alert-danger">
 You mention a "trapezoidal", what does that mean?
 Who did that and why?